bethea28/flattenArr/README.md

 ### Cases where my solution may fail and tradeoffs
-My solution will work with any cases however it heavily relies on recursion.
+My solution will work with any case however it heavily relies on recursion.
 Writing it this way allows my code to be eloquently written; however, it makes it inefficient in terms of run time optimization.